Derek Johnstone: International

 Johnstone made his debut in a British Home Championship match against Wales.
 Despite Johnstone's rich vein of scoring form in 1978, he was overlooked by Ally MacLeod during Scotland's ill-fated World Cup campaign in Argentina.
 Although he was a member of the squad, he did not start any of the three matches that the Scots played.

 Managerial career

 Johnstone had a short spell as player-manager of Partick Thistle during the 1986–87 season, before leaving professional football in 1987.

 Media work

-Since leaving Partick Thistle, Johnstone has worked extensively in the football media, including for BBC Scotland, Scottish Television, Radio Clyde and Real Radio Scotland, where he co-presented the station's football phone-in until the end of the 2011-12 season.
+Since leaving Partick Thistle, Johnstone has worked in the football media, including for BBC Scotland, Scottish Television, Radio Clyde, GO Radio and Real Radio Scotland, where he co-presented the station's football phone-in until the end of the 2011–12 season.
 He also co-commentates on Rangers matches for the club's TV channel.